savil/savil.github.com/_drafts/2018-01-25-stanford-bpase-twooheighteen-day-two.md

           * miners may withhold unfavorable solutions
             * possible solution: add some delay to derivation of random beacon from block (i.e. wait for N blocks more to be confirmed)

-* Application 2: consensus from any Proof of Resource
+Application 2: consensus from any Proof of Resource
+  * combines proofs of space with VDF ---> see Bram Cohen's talk and paper.
   * PoR: proves miner owns X% of total resources
   * want property that: miner with X% of resource should in expectation mine X% of blocks in any chain window (referred to as "chain quality")

-  * break into X proofs of 1% of resources
+  * break into X proofs of 1% of resources: Proof_i for i in [1,X]
-  * each proof gives one indepdendent random trial: R_i = Hash(Proof_i)
+  * each proof gives one independent random trial: R_i = Hash(Proof_i)
-  * miner finds R = min(proof_1, ...proof_n)
+  * miner finds R = min(R_1, R_2, ..., R_n)
-  * <missed this>
+  * miner evaluates a VDF with a time-delay proportional to R, on an unpredictable challenge derived from Proof and previous block
-  * miner wins block if it samples the lowest delay param
+  * miner wins block if it samples the lowest delay parameter (i.e. R)
   * would expect:
+    * miner who makes X% of all random samples, will get the minimum (delay parameter) of all random samples X% of the time.

+VDF Formalism:
+* setup(lambda, t) -> pp
+  * outputs public params (pp) including challenge space C and solution space S
+  * variants: trusted versus transparent setup

+* Eval(pp, c) -> s, proof
+  * takes challenge c and public params pp, and outputs solution s and proof
+  * runs in time t, even if run in parallel processors each takes time t

+* Verify(pp, c, s, proof) -> {Accept, Reject}
+  * runs in complexity poly(log(t), lambda).
+So, there is an exponential gap between

+* uniqueness: Eval defines a function on C to S
+* sigma-sequentiality: no adversary with poly(t, lambda) processors is able to compute output on Eval on random challenge in less than (t - sigma(t)) steps.
+Why?

 Construction steps:

 * HashChain: c -> H(c) -> H(H(c)) -> ... = s
-  * not efficiently verifiable
+  * not efficiently verifiable => verification takes as long as evaluation => not a VDF!
 * hashChain with snark:
+  * i.e. a succint proof that hash-chain computed correctly on c to derive s
   * fast to verify
-  * but proof computation takes a long time
-  * computation of snark is very parallelizable
+  * but proof-computation takes a long time AND is very parallelizable
+  * this fails sigma-sequentiality: non-optimized Eval takes > 2t steps, and highly parallel Eval takes t steps.
 * HashChain with "incrementally verifiable" SNARK
   * theoretical VDF
+  * basic idea: proof validates that the i'th block of steps is computed correctly
   * trusted setup relied on for verifier-efficiency, but not security
     * anyone can redo evaluator's computation to detect faulty proofs

-In this work, we will be practical!
-* square roots modulo a prime
+In this work, we will be practical! square roots modulo a prime:
+  * has a gap between evaluation and verification
+  * Challenge c is in Z_p
-  * specify some prime number
+    * public parameters specify prime modulus p = 3 mod 4
-  * evaluation on a given challenge (if is quadratic residue), compute `sqrt(c mod p)`
+  * Eval(p, c):
+    * find x:
+      * if c is a quadratic residue (i.e. is a square-root in some Z_p), then solve x^2 = c mod p
+      * else, solve x^2 = -c mod p (which we somehow know to exist)
+    * x = c^((p + 1)/4) mod p
+      * canonical way of choosing solution s = +/- x
+      * needs log(p) sequential operations
+  * Verify(c, s):
+    * Check s^2 = c mod p
+    * requires 1 squaring operation

+  * Two ways to increase Eval time
+    1. increase p
+      * increases log(p) sequential squarings for Eval
-  * ...
+      * caveats:
-  * can get to same complexity of evaluator and verifier
+        * introduces parallelism for log(p) bit multiplication
+        * VDF solution size is log(p) bits
+    2. chain square-root computations
+      * c_i = sigma(sqrt(c_(i-1) mod p)): where sigma is a simple permutation
+      * scales verification and evaluation time equally

+    * BUT: optimized Eval and Verify both take O(log^2(p)) steps

 * Generalize polynomial inversion
   * f(x) = x^2
   * finding root of x^2-c is slow, but verifying is fast
+  * ... see talk for better explanation
+  * but this gives us the exponential-gap we seek: Eval is O(d) and Verify is O(log(d))

+* Candidate family: <insert specific BIG polynomial here>
+  * but this is not a well-studied problem in crypto, so be cautious

 * HashChain with "incrementally verifiable" SNARK
-  * replace hash-functin with snark-friendly VDF
+  * replace hash-function with snark-friendly VDF

 Talk 8: Settling Payments Fast and Private: Efficient Decentralized Routing for Path-based transactions {#talk8}
 ----------